ardock/seed-android/README.md

-android + Firebase Seed App
+Android + Firebase Seed App
 =========================

 This is a seed application to help you get started building apps with [Android](https://www.android.com/) and Firebase.